How to become a teaching assistant

 You'll also need to show that you can work well with children, teachers and parents.
 A qualification in nursery work, childcare, playwork or youth work will give you an advantage.

-Many teaching assistants specialise in the kind of extra help they give, for example languages, behavioural, pastoral or special needs support.
+Many teaching assistants specialise in the kind of extra help they give, for example:

 You can find more on working as a teaching assistant from Skills for Schools.

-You can also search for jobs through the Teaching Vacancies service.
+You can also search for jobs using the Teaching Vacancies service.